eip-home/eip-arch/draft-eip-arch.md

 Outside the IETF, the P4.org community continues its efforts on programmable dataplanes and has proposed updated INT mechanisms.
 Recent research includes the use of in-band headers for on-path inference and service-specific packet handling, showing increasing interest in general, extensible frameworks like EIP.

 {: #integration-eip-ioam}
 # Integration of EIP into the IOAM Framework

 The IOAM (In-situ Operations, Administration, and Maintenance) framework {{RFC9197}} defines a set of data fields and associated semantics for recording telemetry and operational information within packets as they traverse a network.
 The IOAM data can be encapsulated in IPv6 via Hop-by-Hop or Destination Options headers, as specified in {{RFC9486}}, and can be processed by IOAM-capable nodes along the path.

-While the EIP architecture has primarily been conceived as a standalone extensible header format, an additional integration possibility is to define EIP as a new IOAM-Data-Field-Type within the IOAM framework.
-In this scenario, EIP would become one of the possible information elements that can be included in IOAM data fields, extending the telemetry model to support richer and more general-purpose in-band processing capabilities.

-This approach offers the following advantages:

-1. It enables the reuse of the existing IOAM encapsulation and processing pipeline.
-2. It allows EIP-aware nodes to operate within IOAM-enabled networks without introducing separate Hop-by-Hop options.
-3. It leverages the existing IOAM data export and analytics tooling to interpret EIP-related metadata.
+An earlier integration direction for EIP within IOAM was explored in {{salsano25-eipioam}}, where EIP was modeled as a new IOAM Data-Field-Type carried within the existing IOAM data-field structure.
+That approach showed that EIP Information Elements could be embedded into the IOAM processing pipeline, enabling reuse of the existing IOAM encapsulation and processing model without introducing separate Hop-by-Hop options.

+The current integration direction adopts a different approach based on the Global Opaque Block (GOB) of the IOAM Pre-allocated Trace Option, as specified in {{id-gob-ioam}}.
+In this model, EIP Information Elements can be carried inside a reusable, pre-allocated global metadata region that is distinct from the per-node Trace data and can support schema-driven formats and controlled in-band updates.

+Compared to the earlier Data-Field-Type approach, the GOB-based integration provides a more general and implementation-friendly solution for structured global metadata within IOAM.
+It preserves compatibility with the IOAM encapsulation model while avoiding the need to map EIP semantics onto the existing per-node data-field abstraction.

-Integrating EIP as a new IOAM data type would require defining a specific EIP Data-Field-Type value in the IOAM registry {{IANA-ioam-types}} and specifying how EIP Information Elements are encoded and parsed within the IOAM format.
-This integration path is not mutually exclusive with the standalone deployment of EIP as an independent IPv6 extension header but rather represents an additional deployment possibility for network operators already adopting the IOAM framework.
+The IOAM-based integration of EIP is not mutually exclusive with the standalone deployment of EIP as an independent IPv6 extension header.
+However, for integration with IOAM, the GOB-based approach is considered the preferred solution.

 # Conventions and Definitions